ElpiLab/To-Do-App/README.md

 - Pomodoro Session: Implement a precise timer function to start, pause, or reset structured work/break cycles (e.g, 25 minutes study, 5 minutes break) to improve focus.(long term)

 1- Interactive App (console input)
 The application interacts with the user through the console, accepting input and displaying responses in real time.
-It should provide clear prompts, menus, and feedback to create an engaging and easy-to-use experience
+It should provide clear prompts, menus, and feedback to create an engaging and easy-to-use experience.

 2- Data validation (input checking)
 The application validates all user input to ensure data integrity and a smooth user experience.
-Invalid or missing data should be handled gracefully, with clear error messages and opportunities for correction
+Invalid or missing data should be handled gracefully, with clear error messages and opportunities for correction.

 3- File processing(read/write)
 The application can read data from and write data to files, allowing users to save and retrieve information.
-Proper file handling ensures that data is stored securely and can be accessed or updated when needed
+Proper file handling ensures that data is stored securely and can be accessed or updated when needed.

  Team:
  Elpidio: